Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors

 The original CoRE2019 MOF database contains 12763 MOF structures.
-According to our calculation of Henry’s constant, the range of the Henry’s constant covers more than 30 orders of magnitude (as shown in Figure \ref{henry1}).
-After examining the MOF structure files, we found the board range of Henry’s constant is due to some unreasonable MOF structures.
-In Figure \ref{henry1}, we can see that most MOFs distribute around unit Henry’s constant in the unit of $mol/(m^3 Pa)$.
-There are a small portion of MOFs with exceptionally high Henry’s constant in Figure \ref{henry1}.
+According to our calculation of Henry's constant, the range of the Henry's constant covers more than 30 orders of magnitude (as shown in Figure \ref{henry1}).
+After examining the MOF structure files, we found the broad range of Henry's constants was due to some unreasonable MOF structures.
+In Figure \ref{henry1}, we can see that most MOFs distribute around unit Henry's constant after database cleanup.
+There are a small portion of MOFs with exceptionally high Henry's constants in Figure \ref{henry1}.

 A closer examination reveals that in these structures, atoms are unreasonably close to each other.
-For example, in MOF (RUBLEH) with the highest Henry’s constant, the distance of oxygen-oxygen there is only $0.366$ $\mathring{A}$, which is even shorter than the shortest covalent bond (hydrogen-hydrogen $0.74$ $\mathring{A}$).
-The overlapped atom position would lead to unreasonably high attraction and unreasonably high Henry’s constant.
+For example, in MOF (RUBLEH) with the highest Henry's constant, the distance of oxygen-oxygen there is only $0.366$ $\mathring{A}$, which is even shorter than the shortest covalent bond (hydrogen-hydrogen $0.74$ $\mathring{A}$).
+The overlapped atom position would lead to unreasonably high attraction and unreasonably high Henry's constant.

-After getting rid of MOF structure with potentially overlapped atoms (with smallest atom distance smaller than $0.8$ $\mathring{A}$), the distribution of Henry’s constant is more reasonable as shown in Figure \ref{henry2}.
-Most MOFs with exceptionally high Henry’s constant are filtered out.
+After getting rid of MOF structure with potentially overlapped atoms (with smallest atom distance smaller than $0.8$ $\mathring{A}$), the distribution of Henry's constant is more reasonable as shown in Figure \ref{henry2}.
+Most MOFs with exceptionally high Henry's constant are filtered out.